illuminatech/db-role/README.md

 ```

 This approach does not require extra Eloquent class for functioning, and it does not need default scope specification.
-It does not directly inherit logic declared in the base ActiveRecord, however any custom method declared in the related
+It does not directly inherit logic declared in the base Eloquent model, however any custom method declared in the related
 class will be available via magic method `__call()` mechanism.
 Thus, if class `Human` has method `sayHello()`, you are
 able to invoke it through `Instructor` instance.